What is a thermostat?

 Modern intelligent heating controls

-New intelligent heating controls like the Nest take the idea of the thermostat much further.
+New intelligent heating controls such as Nest take the idea of the thermostat much further.
 They allow you to set the temperature of the home from the other side of the world via your phone, but they also take into account things like direct sunlight, which in the past has manipulated the ambient air temperature.